 For a significant maintenance job, the scope of the work to be accomplished must be described in writing and, when possible, two or more written estimates (i.e., bids) obtained.
 The scope of work and cost estimates will be presented to the Board of Trustees for approval.
 In selection of a contractor, the Board will consider the contractors' performance histories as well as their bids.

 In connection with the Board's approval to proceed, a member of the Board of Trustees will be assigned to oversee the maintenance job.
 Upon completion, the appointee will make a report to the Board on the results of the maintenance work, including final costs.
-The notice to the contactor to proceed must be in writing, signed by an officer of the Board of Trustees.
+The notice to the contactor to proceed must be in writing, signed by an officer of the Board of Trustees [or the Library Director after approval by a recorded vote of the full Board of Trustees].